How to Install Android 14 Developer Preview on Any Android Device

 • Swipe to confirm the installation.

-• Flash Magisk Zip (it’s needed for boot) in the same way as step 4 and 5.
+• Flash Magisk Zip (it’s needed for boot).

-• (Optional) Flash a custom kernel if available, following the same process as step 4 and 5.
+• (Optional) Flash a custom kernel if available.

 • Reboot to the system.